Books on table for detective novel writing course at West Dean College of Arts and Conservation

 Contextual and critical studies

-The course will offer insight into the traditions, theory and responsibilities of the crime writer.
-Enable you to make clear authorial and editorial choices about your developing work.
+The course will offer insight into the traditions, theory and responsibilities of the crime writer, and will enable you to make clear authorial and editorial choices about your developing work.

 Course units